 Hitachi Rail Limited (“Hitachi Rail” or “HRUK”) recognises the importance of identifying and preventing the action and causes of modern slavery in our business and supply chain.
 This statement, our fifth made under Section 54 of the Modern Slavery Act 2015, sets out the steps we have taken to address modern slavery and human trafficking in our business and supply chain in the year to 31 March 2021.

 HRUK is a wholly owned subsidiary of Hitachi, Ltd. and is headquartered in London, UK.
 We are a total railway system supplier offering rolling stock, traction equipment, signalling, traffic management systems and train maintenance services.

-Our operations include a rolling stock manufacturing facility at Newton Aycliffe, County Durham and our fleets are maintained and serviced at a number of train maintenance centres located around the UK (including those based in Ashford, Doncaster, Bristol, London and Edinburgh).
+Our operations include a rolling stock manufacturing facility at Newton Aycliffe, County Durham and our fleets are maintained and serviced at a number of train maintenance centres located around the UK (including those based in Doncaster, Bristol, London and Edinburgh).

-HRUK’s supply chain comprises other Hitachi Group companies as well as external third party suppliers.
-In 2019, Hitachi Rail had a direct relationship with 24 Tier 1 companies within the Hitachi Group operating across four high income countries (Czech Republic, Japan, United Kingdom and Germany).
-The contribution of our Hitachi Group companies is significant in terms of the overall value of products supplied to HRUK.
+In 2020, Hitachi Rail had a direct relationship with 22 Tier 1 companies within the Hitachi Group operating across eight high income countries, being Czech Republic, Japan, Italy, United Kingdom, Switzerland, France, Germany and one lower middle income country, Vietnam.
+The contribution of our Hitachi Group companies is significant in regards to the overall value of products supplied to HRUK.

 Hitachi’s Policies Relevant to Slavery and Human Trafficking